My Ultimate Carrot Cake Recipe

 Jump to Recipe

-This is a simple carrot cake – no frills, no pineapple – that really lets the flavour of the spices come through.
+This is a simple carrot cake that really lets the flavour of the spices come through.

 Making a carrot cake is easy, but making a really good carrot cake is much more challenging!
 Over the years, I have made countless carrot cakes – ones with raisins, pineapple, coconut, banana … you name it, I tried it!
 None which I have considered successful.